heavyai/heavydb/docs/source/execution/hash_joins.rst

 Loop Joins
 ----------

-A simple way for the OmniSciDB backend to execute a join, but also a slow way, is to use two nested loops.
+A simple way for the HeavyDB backend to execute a join, but also a slow way, is to use two nested loops.
 The outer loop scans the first of the two tables in the JOIN clause, while the inner loop scans the second of the two tables, and each inner loop iteration checks the join qualifier for the two rows currently being scanned.

 A join can produce up to MxN combined rows where M and N are the sizes of the two tables.
 With a loop join, the join qualifier must be checked MxN times using this technique, and the inner table must be rescanned many times, one full scan for each row in the outer table.
 (Complexity is O(n^2), quadratic).